IntelSmartEdge/docs/experience-kits/private-wireless-experience-kit.md

 Configure the Grandmaster and ensure it is working correctly before beginning the deployment.

-### Autonomous Deployment Through ESP
+### Infrastructure Deployment Through ESP

-The Private Wireless Experience Kit can be deployed autonomously using the Edge Software Provisioner (ESP).
+The Private Wireless Experience Kit Infrastructure can be deployed autonomously using the Edge Software Provisioner (ESP).

 #### Prerequisites